top of page

 Wiesbaden, Germany

-Why Funiculars?
+Why Water-Powered Funiculars?

 Modern funiculars mostly run on electricity today, but the first funiculars were water-powered.
 Water-powered funiculars save much more energy with only a pump needed to send water to the top of the slope.